dscig/COVID19_tweetsTopic/README.md

 - "./code/.pdf"

 #### 3. Model Topics
-We have used the Tomotopy module (https://bab2min.github.io/tomotopy/v0.6.2/en/). plese refer to the below code snippet to find an example usage case:
+We have used the Tomotopy module (https://bab2min.github.io/tomotopy/v0.6.2/en/).
+Please refer to the below code snippet to find an example usage case:
-- "./code/.pdf" <br>
+- "./code/.pdf" <br> <br>

 Should you have any questions or comments, please contact us at the following email address: shaun.park@kaist.ac.kr.